davidpots/playsongnotes/_lessons/242 [Beatles] Yesterday.md

 ---
 layout: song

-title: Guitar lesson for "Yesterday" by The Beatles
+title: '"Yesterday" by The Beatles'
 song_title:  Yesterday
 artist: The Beatles
 year: 1965